alexdwagner/alexdwagner.github.io/index.md

     [Frontend](https://github.com/alexdwagner/soundhaven-frontend) | [Backend](https://github.com/alexdwagner/soundhaven-backend)

 * **Context AI:** Context is an AI-driven "learning ecosystem" that teaches you [creative coding](https://p5js.org/).
 Context generates a personalized learning path to help you learn creative coding.
-There is a "office hours mode" where you can chat with a persona who converses with you based on your preferred learning style.
+There is an "office hours mode" where you can chat with a persona who guides you based on your preferred learning style.
 There is also a "practice mode" that generates learning exercises that teach you core concepts in creative coding.

     Update: Context AI is live!
 [Check it out here.](https://context-learn.com/)